berkaysahiin/coding-exercises/README.md

   - It is a program that checks whether the given number is prime or not.

 - Exercise 2: convert-uppercase-2-lowcase.c
-  - It is program that converts lowercases to uppercases and vice versa.
+  - It is a program that converts lowercases to uppercases and vice versa.

 - Exercise 3: mile-to-km.c
   - It is a program that converts length in miles to length in kilometers.